pushkal1234/The-Human-Microbiome-/README.md

 # The-Human-Microbiome-
 The Human Microbiome Project is a National Institute of Health (NIH) funded project with an aim to characterize the microbes inhabiting human bodies and to elucidate their role in sickness and health.
-Samples were collected from 18 different body sites of taken 300 healthy adults
+Samples were collected from 18 different body sites of taken 300 healthy adults,  followed by sequencing of 16S bacterial marker gene and/or whole metagenome shotgun sequencing.